f-krull/xtal/src/xtalcompunbound/README.md

 # xtalcompunbound

 Takes the structure of two proteins a arguments.
-One structure (B) serves as the potential protein docking complex.
-The other structure (U) serves as the potential unbound structure.
-The algorithm verifies if the potential protein docking complex can be divided into two binding partners (B1 and B2) such that the potential unbound structure U (partially) corresponds to  B1.
+One structure (*B*) serves as the potential protein docking complex.
+The other structure (*U*) serves as the potential unbound structure.
+The algorithm verifies if the potential protein docking complex can be divided into two binding partners (*B1* and *B2*) such that the potential unbound structure *U* (partially) corresponds to  *B1*.
 To avoid multiple solutions, the algorithm additionally gets one initial chain from each binding partner and one initial chain from the unbound structure.

 ## Usage